-Generic Name: fluorescein/proparacaine (FLURE-a-seen/proe-PAR-a-kane)
+Generic name: fluorescein/proparacaine (FLURE-a-seen/proe-PAR-a-kane)

-Brand Name: Examples include Flucaine and Fluoracaine
+Brand name: Examples include Flucaine and Fluoracaine

-Flucaine drops is used for:
+Flucaine drops are used for:

 Aiding in certain eye procedures.

 Flucaine drops are a combination disclosing agent and local anesthetic.
 It makes damaged areas of the eye easier to detect.
 It also works on nerves in the eye to decrease pain.

 - you are allergic to any ingredient in Flucaine drops

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with Flucaine drops.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding